Nothing is so painful to the human mind as a great and sudden change.”

-Retirement is an exciting adventure, don’t miss out on it because you cannot embrace change.
+Retirement is an exciting adventure.
+Don’t miss out on it because you cannot embrace change.
 I am not talking about an adventure such as a vacation, but the kind that will make you step out of your comfort zone.
 As I said in my article, What is a Self-Reliant Retiree, don’t make the mistake of conforming to peer pressure – what friends, family, and financial planners suggest you do with your life.

 Number 2 – Personal Growth

 When it comes to embracing change, fear is at the top of the list.
-The fear of the unknown really makes people want to dig in their heals and resist.
+The fear of the unknown really makes people want to dig in their heels and resist.
 Refuse to give it power and don’t struggle with it.
 Make fear your friend.
 Ultimately, face your fears about retirement, whether they are about money, aging, or relocating.
-Saying “what am I afraid of” helps to dissolve the irrational thoughts about change.
+Saying “What am I afraid of” helps to dissolve the irrational thoughts about change.
 Watch your personal growth flourish.

 Number 3 – Enrichment